GE Office Manual

 If you are the instructor of record for a course, you are advised to use the course syllabus as a contract and spell out what will and will not be accepted as legitimate reasons for late assignments.
 If you are assisting in a course, please check with the course instructor to find out how to handle late assignments.

-There are three options for final grades:
+There are two options for final grades:

 - A letter grade.